-Developers build single-story, single-family detached units in multifamily communities to rent at premiums over multistory projects.
+Developers build single-story, single-family detached housing units in multifamily communities to rent at premiums over multistory projects.

 The American dream of single-family detached (SFD) housing reached its apotheosis in the 20th century.
-In the 21st century, after the devastation of housing markets led to wholesale acquisition by private equity of massive numbers of SFD homes in the wake of the Great Recession, SFD rentals by property management companies created a new asset class.
+In the 21st century, after the devastation of housing markets led to wholesale acquisition by private-equity firms of massive numbers of SFD homes in the wake of the Great Recession, SFD rentals by property management companies created a new asset class.

 Now a newer segment of the market focuses on building horizontal, single-story SFD units on a single plat in multifamily communities to rent at premiums over multistory rental projects.
 Various factors underlie the new horizontal multifamily detached (HMFD) development niche.